dell/PyU4V/README.rst

 Welcome to PyU4V
 ================

-A library showing some of the functionality possible using the ReST API of Dell EMC's UniSphere for VMAX.
+A library showing some of the functionality possible using the RestAPI of Dell EMC's Unisphere for VMAX.
-See the documentation here: pyu4v.readthedocs.io
+See the documentation here: http://pyu4v.readthedocs.io/.
 Get the Unisphere for VMAX Rest documentation by navigating to https://<ip-address>:<port-number>/univmax/restapi/docs, where <ip-address> = the ip of your Unisphere server and <port-number> = the corresponding port to connect through,
 eg: https://10.0.0.1:8443/univmax/restapi/docs.